- Makes a 9x13 pan (32 bars)

 Got leftover matzo?
 These easy, flavorful bars are a great way to transform them.
 Matzo has a wonderful blank-canvas quality and distinctive browned edges that make it an excellent candidate for dessert.
 Here, matzo comes together with a heap of toasted sesame seeds, sweet almond paste and honey, bits of citrus zest and a splash of vanilla.
 The result is a delicious and decadent treat in a casual format, with a lightweight crunch that's reminiscent of baklava.

-This recipe first appeared on my web site, buttersugarflowers.com —ButterSugarFlowers
+This recipe first appeared on my website, buttersugarflowers.com —ButterSugarFlowers

 plain matzo (about 8 cups once broken, loosely packed)

 unsalted butter or coconut oil

 pure vanilla extract

-- When sesame seed pan is cool enough to handle, pour the toasted seeds into the matzo.
+- When the sesame seed pan is cool enough to handle, pour the toasted seeds into the matzo.
 Line the bottom and sides of the pan with foil; grease the foil, set pan aside nearby, then grease a wooden spoon for easy mixing.
-Measure out the peanut butter (if using), honey and vanilla so they are ready to quickly add to the pot.
+Measure out the peanut butter (if using), honey, and vanilla so they are ready to quickly add to the pot.

 - In a large pot over low-medium heat, melt the butter.
 Add the honey and salt, stirring gently.
-Add the grated almond paste and peanut butter if using, and constantly stir for a few full minutes, until mixture is smooth and bubbling.
+Add the grated almond paste (and peanut butter if using), and constantly stir for a few full minutes, until mixture is smooth and bubbling.
 Turn off heat and carefully add strained juice and the vanilla (mixture is very hot and will spatter).
 Mix until just even in consistency.

-- Quickly add matzo, sesame seeds and zest to the pot.
+- Quickly add matzo, toasted sesame seeds, and zest to the pot.
 Mix vigorously from the bottom of the pan so that all crackers and seeds get coated with honey mixture.
 Transfer to lined pan and push down on it very firmly, letting matzo break as you create an even, well-packed bar.
 Smooth the top of bars with a heatproof spatula, applying plenty of pressure.